 Zuko was dressed in his old Earth Kingdom robes and white apron, shaking a fist at the ceiling and looking anything but the regal Fire Lord that he was.
 He had his hair cut short again, letting it grow shaggy in the front in an attempt to hide his scar and not alert his uncle's patrons to his true identity.
-Of course, since the customers did not know that a genuine Fire Lord was serving them their tea they felt a touch more liberal with their hands than they what would have been allowed, especially the women.
+Of course since the customers didn't know that a genuine Fire Lord was serving them their tea they felt a touch more liberal with their hands than they what would have been, especially the women.

-"Aww, poor Zuko," Katara crooned beside him, dressed in matching Earth colours and apron.
+"Aww, poor Zuko," Katara crooned, dressed in matching Earth colours and apron.
 "How could I, as a woman, ever relate to your pain?"

-Zuko could only growl in response as he began to bus the tables in The Jasmine Dragon with a bit more vim and vigour than was necessarily needed.
-Smirking, Katara simply rolled her eyes and set a tray of dirty dishes on an empty table.
+Zuko could only growl as he bussed the tables at The Jasmine Dragon with a bit more vim and vigour than was necessary.
+Katara rolled her eyes and set a tray of dirty dishes on an empty table.

-"It was your uncle's idea that you humble yourself by working in his tea shop for a week on your month-long vacation," she reminded him with her finger poised in the air.
+"It was your uncle's idea that you humble yourself by working in his tea shop for a week on your vacation."
+She poised a finger in the air.
 "You know, to keep in touch with the common people."

-"Is that why I'm stuck working with you?" he asked, looking down at her with his good eye before lifting an eyebrow in a haughty manner.
+"Is that why I'm stuck working with you?"
+He lifted an eyebrow in a haughty manner.
 "Then I am ever so humbled."

-Katara hit Zuko in the face with a dirty dish rag, causing him to stumble backwards and sputter with disgust.
+Katara hit Zuko in the face with a dirty dish rag and he stumbled backwards, sputtering with disgust.
 He retaliated by grabbing an ice cube out of one of the used glasses and slipped it down the back of her dress.
 She let out a high-pitched scream, causing the customers to lower their cups in concern while she manoeuvred herself around so that the ice cube would fall out of her dress naturally without her having to bend it out.
 This, of course, led to Zuko chuckling thickly to himself while Katara threatened to bend some ice cold water into places where the sun didn't shine.

-The verbal sparring match continued for less than a minute until they were both called to serve their next orders.
-An hour later, and once on break, Zuko was already rubbing his backside before taking a seat on the bench outside.
+The verbal sparring match lasted for less than a minute until they were both called to serve their next orders.
+An hour later on break Zuko was already rubbing his backside before taking a seat on the bench outside.

-"This was supposed to be a vacation," he complained, offering Katara a cold drink.
+"This was supposed to be a vacation," He offered Katara a cold drink.
 "Instead, I'm working in my uncle's shop—for free—and having all the lecherous women of Ba Sing Se and beyond undress me with their eyes."
 His lips tightened into a thin line.
 "Their evil, lustful eyes."

 Katara snorted into her drink.
-"Please, Zuko," she said, coughing up an ice cube and bending it into water over the potted plant beside her.
-"You're hot, but you're not that hot."
+"Please, Zuko—" she coughed up an ice cube and bent it into water over the potted plant beside her "—you're hot, but you're not that hot."

 He blinked.
 "I'm hot?"

-"Well, I, uhm."
-Katara choked on her drink again.
-"That is . . ."
+"Well, I, uhm, that is . . ."
 She paused, her cheeks glowing pink.
-For a Waterbender, she wasn't all that smooth (must have been a Southern Water Tribe thing—see Sokka for details).
+For a Waterbender she wasn't all that smooth (must have been a Southern Water Tribe thing—see Sokka for details).
 "So, how's Mai doing?"

-"Fine, I guess," he answered with a shrug, going along her obvious tactic of changing the subject.
+"Fine, I guess."
+He shrugged, going along her obvious tactic of changing the subject.
 "She's back at Omashu with her family or hanging out with Ty Lee and the Kyoshi Warriors.
 I'm not sure which."
-When he finally glanced down at Katara, seeing the puzzled expression on her face, he inclined his head knowingly.
+When he glanced down and saw the puzzled expression on Katara's face, he inclined his head.
 "We broke up again."

-"Oh, uhm, that's good," Katara said while slowly nodding, and then added with a mumble, "I think."
+"Oh, uhm, so that's good," Katara said while slowly nodding, "I think."